4) Ask About Discounts

 Rogue would love to help you solve that problem.

-If your current insurance professional has never addressed programs such as these with you before, then I’d encourage you to reach out to us today.
+If your current insurance professional has never addressed programs like these with you before, I’d encourage you to reach out to us today.

-I look forward to introducing you to a new way of viewing your personal insurance program.
+I'm excited to introduce you to a new way of viewing your insurance program.